maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 If a network connection is open for an extended period not only does it have more time to fail but it is consuming resources and could block potentially successful calls.

-Use observability to guide what is an acceptable time to wait and use timeouts to cancel after it is unlikely to return successfully.
+Use observability tools to guide what is an acceptable time to wait and use timeouts to cancel after it is unlikely to return successfully.

 ### Retry